codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

 .. meta::
-   :description: Add or Remove Students in a Course
+   :description: You can add or remove students assigned to your course.

 .. _add-remove-students: